Use a number line to determine whether each statement is true or ... | Study Prep in Pearson+

 1

+Recall the meaning of the 'greater than' symbol (>): It means the number on the left is strictly larger than the number on the right.

-Recall that on a number line, numbers increase in value as you move from left to right.
+Visualize the number line: On a number line, numbers increase as you move to the right.
+Both numbers here are the same point at \(-3\).

-Identify the positions of -4 and -3 on the number line: -4 is to the left of -3 because -4 is less than -3.

-Understand that the inequality -4 > -3 means '-4 is greater than -3', which would imply -4 is to the right of -3 on the number line.

 Verified video answer for a similar problem: